How to Split a Lilac Bush or Propagate Lilacs The Old-Timey Way

 Lilac bushes are easy to split to spread bushes around your home.

-Here is one gathering of my lilacs
+Here is one gathering of my lilacs, which filled the outdoor kitchen sink.

 Lilac Blooms make such a great arrangement and make the house smell wonderful.
 Using this simple technique to split your plants, you will have plenty of blooms to spread around your home.

 To ensure a good root, you should disturb the ground beneath the limb with a gardening tool.
 Just loosen up the soil, lay your branch against the ground, and lay a rock on top to hold it in place.
+Here is what my rock from last spring looks like today.

-You might get lucky when you begin to look for a low-lying branch; you may find one that has already been rooted to the ground.
+You might get lucky when you begin to look for a low-lying branch; you may find one already rooted to the ground.
+When a lilac stem propagates without help, it’s time for a happy dance.

-Time to Split Your lilac Bush
+Time to Split Your Lilac Bush

 Now that it’s been six months, it’s time to split your lilac bush.
 Wow, that went fast!
 LOL

-First, remove the rock and make sure your branch has rooted to the ground or you have propagated your lilac.
+First, remove the rock and ensure your branch has rooted to the ground, or that you have propagated your lilac.
 You want to dig up your new lilac bush with a sharp shovel.

-Dig approx. 4-5 inches around the rooted area’s outer edges and bring up as much soil as possible with the propagated lilac bush.
+Dig approx. 4-5 inches around the outer edges of the rooted area and bring up as much soil as possible with the propagated lilac bush.
 Use your pruning shears and cut the branch away from the mother plant, as close to ground level as possible.

 This will allow the Mother Plant to reshape; you’ll never know you removed a cutting.